8 Ways to Label your Quilts – and why you should!

 Photo: Scrap Fabric Love

 I have also used Prym Fabric Pens that come in a pack with little labels for kid’s clothes.
-See the my video version of this post for more on how I use these.
+See my video version of this post for more on how I use these.

-That is actually fabric that looks like lined paper in the photo above!
-I got a little bit in a scrap bag and thought it would be perfect for a quilt label!
+That is actually fabric that looks like lined paper, in the photo above!
+I got a little bit in a scrap bag and thought it would be perfect for a handwritten label!

 Quilt Label Method 4: Pre-printed Quilt Label Fabric